 Here's a great grassroots life hack to make free firewood from the crap we get in our mailboxes.

 Junk mail is a fact of life.
 Although annoying, we would probably miss it if we didn't get any at all.

-Here's a great and easy life hack that lets you use junk mail and some simple tools: a couple of pails, a drill with an old saw blade, some water.
+Here's a great and easy life hack that lets you use junk mail and some simple tools: a couple of pails, a drill with an old saw blade, and some water.
 The end result is fire fuel that will heat a small home for a long time.
-Here's an awesome video that shows the whole process, so you'l know how to execute this DIY project yourself.
+Here's an awesome video that shows the whole process so you'l know how to execute this DIY project yourself.

 WARNING: Cooking food over junk mail is hazardous.
 Only use this technique as a heat source, and assume responsibility for your actions when dealing with fire.

 This may actually make us excited to see that lump of useless paper in the mailbox!

-Any time we can get free firewood, we jump at the opportunity.
+Any time we can get free firewood or kindling, we jump at the opportunity.
 Sure, paper logs don't last as long as fire logs, and sawdust is probably still better kindling than paper.
 But, we have to go to work every day so why not do a little (very little in this case) work for ourselves?

-This is a simple and straightforward way to make use of something that we all take for granted; not to mention take straight to the recycle bin.
+This is a simple and straightforward way to make use of something we all take for granted.

 With a little effort and brain power, we could start having these "logs" drying out in no time!